creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 **Tier 4 (Restricted Use)**: Available only to specific approved organizations with explicit contributor authorization and 25% revenue share.
 Withdrawal request excludes from future use within 72 hours and requires notification to all authorized organizations.

-**Tier 5 (No AI Training)**: Wisdom preserved in YSense™ library for human access only, never used for AI training.
+**Tier 5 (No AI Training)**: Wisdom preserved in YSenseAI™ library for human access only, never used for AI training.
 Available for non-AI applications (search, recommendation, human learning) with 30% revenue share.
 Withdrawal request removes from all systems within 72 hours.

 Contributors select consent tier during submission, receiving clear explanation of what each tier means technically, what happens if they request withdrawal, and what revenue sharing applies.
 This transparency ensures truly informed consent rather than checkbox compliance.

-Z-Protocol v2.1 positions YSense™ as ethical leader in AI attribution infrastructure by demonstrating that honesty about technical limitations, combined with innovative solutions within those constraints, creates stronger foundation for trust than unrealistic promises.
+Z-Protocol v2.1 positions YSenseAI™ as ethical leader in AI attribution infrastructure by demonstrating that honesty about technical limitations, combined with innovative solutions within those constraints, creates stronger foundation for trust than unrealistic promises.
 The framework transforms a potential weakness (inability to remove data from trained models) into competitive strength (radical transparency that builds contributor trust and differentiates from competitors).

 ### Chapter 5: Five-Layer Perception Toolkit™ Methodology